Scaffold-Stark/auco/README.md

 - `contractAddresses`: Array of contract addresses to index
 - `logLevel`: Log verbosity
 - `startingBlockNumber`: Starting block number to start indexing from

+## Handling Chain Reorgs

+The indexer provides a mechanism to detect and respond to chain reorgs.
+When a reorg is detected, the indexer will roll back non-canonical blocks and events in the database, and then invoke a user-defined reorg handler.

+Important: You must implement your own logic for handling reorgs in your application.
+The indexer only provides the hook and basic database cleanup.

 ## Troubleshooting
 - Ensure PostgreSQL is running and accessible